 Fortunately, the more you research kava, the more knowledgeable you will be when making a purchase.

 Because you can make the distinction between the two kavas, you can quickly determine which type of tea you are drinking.
-For best effects of kava, make sure you are using kava that is from the roots of the plant.
+Make sure you are completely understand which type of kava is best for you, and ensure you know which type you are buying.

 Kavalactones are the active ingredients of kava.
 Depending on the combination used, the effects of kava will vary in strength.